Hello, my name is Sarah Mueller and I blog over at Early Bird Mom. Today I’m sharing with you how to properly care for new clothes.

 I recently invested in some new clothes.
 A friend of mine dresses beautifully so I asked her for some laundry tips to keep these clothes looking great longer.

-Here’s what I found out about about doing laundry…
+Here’s what I found out about doing laundry…

 I was doing laundry all wrong!
 Imagine – a mom of 4 who’s been doing laundry for over 2 decades – learning that she’s been handling her clothes improperly for years.
 I was the reason my clothes weren’t holding up and lasting longer!

-So here are the laundry tips I learned to keep my own clothes looking their best.
+So here are the laundry tips I learned to keep my own clothes looking their best and the best ways of maintaining clothes longer.

 How to Properly Care for New Clothes